 They were just as approachable as the adult deer, but weren’t so pushy about being fed.

 Once the deer had their fill of food, they would generally just wander off and lie down in whatever random spot they could find.
 It was on the chillier side when we visited, and we spotted many under lights or sunlit locations.
-This one set up shop right outside the entrance to a temple.

 This lady brought snacks for the deer and first seemed excited(?) about them approaching her.
 I watched her feed them for a bit…

 After about 30 seconds, one of the deer became agitated that it wasn’t getting any crackers, and head-butted her in the rear.

 This is very common behavior, and there are signs up warning visitors about the deer becoming aggressive if you have (or they suspect you have) food.
 They deer were pretty gentle about it, but these guys are persistent.